Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 One of the few knocks we have on Prep101 is that their video solutions, which they provide to explain a number of the AAMC problems, are just a little slow moving, and frankly, a little boring.

-By contrast, the video breakdowns that Kaplan provides are quicker moving and a little more engaging.
+By contrast, the video breakdowns that Kaplan provides are quicker moving and much more engaging.
 When you’re trying to plow through a review session quickly, this can make a big difference and we give Kaplan the win here.

-In our team’s opinion, Prep101 offers better live classes than Kaplan.
-Because of the major disparity in total hours of live instruction (138 hours for Prep101 vs 42 for Kaplan), Prep101’s classes go deeper and offer more content review and strategies.
+In our team’s opinion, this comes down to quality vs quantity.
+Prep101 offers more live class time than Kaplan (138 hours for Prep101 vs 42 for Kaplan), but Kaplan’s classes offer superior content review and strategies.
+We also liked Kaplan’s instructors better.

 Which MCAT course is cheaper, Kaplan or Prep101?